 For FY2008, the Administration requested \$442.8 million for the ACP program, with \$367 million requested for programs in Colombia.
 This request was lower than in previous years due in part to the Administration's decision to transfer alternative development programs from the ACP account to the Economic Support Fund (ESF) account.
 The FY2008 Consolidated Appropriations Act (P.L.
 110-161) provided some \$319.8 million for ACP programs, a reduction of \$123.1 million from the Administration's request, but transferred some ACP activities to the ESF and International Narcotics Control and Law Enforcement (INCLE) accounts.
 As in previous years Colombia received the overwhelming majority of ACP funding, totaling roughly \$244.6 million for interdiction and eradication programs.
-Other countries receiving ACP assistance included Bolivia (\$30 million), Ecuador (\$7 million), Peru (\$36.5 million), Brazil (\$1 million) and Panama (\$1 million).
-Venezuela no longer receives ACP funding.
-For FY2008, Congress provided roughly \$194 million in ESF funding for alternative development/institution building programs and \$41.9 million in INCLE funding for human rights and rule of law programs in Colombia.
+Other countries receiving ACP assistance included Bolivia (\$30 million), Ecuador (\$7 million), Peru (\$36.5 million), Brazil (\$1 million) and Panama (\$1 million in ESF funding for alternative development/institution building programs and \$41.9 million in INCLE funding for human rights and rule of law programs in Colombia.
 The Administration had not requested any INCLE funding for Colombia.
 In total, Congress increased economic and social aid to Colombia by some \$84 million in FY2008.

-The FY2009 request for the ACP is for \$406.8 million, slightly less than what was requested in FY2008.
+The FY2009 request for the ACP was for \$406.8 million, slightly less than what was requested in FY2008.
 The FY2009 request seeks to increase ACP funding for eradication and interdiction programs in Colombia by 35% over the FY2008 enacted levels.
 The request includes funding at or slightly above FY2008 enacted levels for Bolivia, Brazil, Ecuador, Peru, and Panama.